practicalli/clojure/testing/test-runners/kaocha-test-runner.md

 Tests are run in a random order, controlled by a seed in the test.edn configuration.
 This helps find dependencies between tests where a test is only passing because of another test (or more likely the setup stage or lack of tear down from another test).
 The `--no-randomize` flag will run the tests in the same order each time.

-`--print-results` will return a hash-map of the test results.
+`--print-result` will return a hash-map of the test results.
 This is a very detailed output, so I assume its more suitable for diagnostic tools or viewing in a data browser (eg. Clojure inspector, REBL, etc.)

 `--watch` flag enables watch mode which monitors file changes in source and test paths (from the kaocha configuration), loads in changes and runs tests again.
 TODO: rerun just the tests that changed ??